Suvanov04/Slot_Machine_Game/README.md

+Text-based slot machine.
+- allow users to deposit money and add it to their balance, with which they can bet on a line or multiple lines of the slot machine.
+- randomly spin the slot machine to generate different items that are going to be on the slot machine reels
-Text based slot machine.
-Users can deposit certain amount of money, with which they can bet on lines of slot machine.
-Then, add or substract their winnings from their balances and allow them to keep playing until they want to cash out or they run out of money.
+- check if users won any of the lines they bet on
+- add or subtract their winnings from their balances
+- allow them to keep playing until they want to cash out or they run out of money.